 UTeach Access students cannot major or double major in computer science or data science, nor can they transfer into those programs.
 The Statistics and Data Science department only admits freshmen and does not accept external or internal transfer applications.
 Transferring to other majors requires meeting eligibility criteria, submitting an application, and is highly restrictive. - If you have a significant number of AP or IB credits and cannot fulfill the 24-hour UTeach Access requirement.

 You must enroll in and complete calculus (MATH 2413) during the two long semesters of the academic year before your transfer to UT.
-If you are not ready to enroll in precalculus the fall semester of the year prior to transferring to UT, you will be unable to meet the minimum UTeach Access math requirement within the required timeframe.
+If you are not ready to enroll in precalculus in the fall semester of the year prior to transferring to UT, you will be unable to meet the minimum UTeach Access math requirement within the required timeframe.
 This will disqualify you from enrolling at UT Austin.
 You must complete the ACC math assessment to determine your math placement before applying to UTeach Access.
 We recommend completing your ACC math placement assessment early and consulting with ACC advisors to determine if you will be able to complete the UTeach Access math requirements.

 Request Information About Applying to ACC